BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/analysis/README.md

     * *Correlation Heatmap (Price,Income, Applicant Count)* – weak correlation, confirming minimal price impact.
     * *Correlation by Income Bracket* – highlights that lower-income applicants (<$60k) are more price-sensitive than higher-income brackets.
     * *Average Price by Race* – explores whether price distribution differs across racial groups, showing no major disparities.
+    * *Slope of Age vs Resale Price per Income Bracket* - applicants in $20K–$39K and $40K–$59K income brackets have a weak, yet statistically significant correlation indicating that older owners tend to buy slightly higher-priced homes.
     * *Race Distribution: Repeat vs. All Applicatis* - shows the race distribution between repeat applicants vs. all applicants.
     * *Race Distrubution by Property Town* - shows the proportion of race distribution by property town.
     * *Distribution of Properties by Town* - a visulization of the count of each property available by town.